Distributed-Compute-Labs/dcp-worker/README.md

 grant you early access to the MIT-licensed source code.
 The build is CMake with GN and largely based around V8.

+This code, without the evaluator binaries, is used for DCP LocalExec, a debugging tool for DCP Client developers.

 ## Record of Issue

 Date        |  Author          | Change
 ----------- | ---------------- | ---------------------------------------------
+May  4 2021 | Wes Garland      | Updated to reflect Scheduler v4 Release
 May 29 2020 | Wes Garland      | Early Developer Preview Release
 Mar 29 2021 | Wes Garland      | DCP Service Worker moved to separate package